 I love it.
 And I’m totally, totally going, gonna out you now because you’re, you’re far too humble.
 So I think like, you know, when I first met you and you introduced yourself, like.
 I’m Travis and please Facebook ads… tens of millions of dollars that you manage and budgets.
 And it’s just a highly impressive.
 So anyway, but you’ve really kind of had an amazing level of success.
 But before that, and actually when I first met you, you told a story and I haven’t forgotten that story.
 I told you that a couple of weeks ago it came up again.
 Um, It hasn’t always been easy for you.
 And I think a lot of us can relate and I think most of us are going through a moment where we have nothing left to give.
 Would you agree?

 I would agree.
 I mean, this is it.
 This is it.
 This is challenging.
 And it’s challenging for me.
 And I, you know, and I’m usually way on top of this stuff because it’s kind of the way we, the way we built their life.
 Um, but yeah, I, and I really appreciate it.
 Like just being here to talk about that in particular.
 Um, because I have had like, my life is pretty successful.
 And today, today that there are a lot of accomplishments that you can, you can hang your hat on.
 And before and before, and as my career came up, I was always in sales and marketing and, um, different entrepreneurial businesses.
 And I always done fairly well.
 Like I, um, everything was good, but there was a time where things kind of went South.
 And I think as an entrepreneur, as entrepreneurs, we, we run into this often, um, Is is ups and downs.
 And so I’ve ridden through a few of those and then kind of everything, everything started to unravel.
 I didn’t, I felt like I was living somebody else’s life entirely.
 Um, and so I just kind of threw my hands up and I quit.
 I sold my, I sold my fitness business, um, and I just.
 I packed up and I moved to Mexico.
 I wanted to go just like, be a surfer.
 Um, and so I kinda, it kind of just little mini retirement.
 And after that I thought it won’t be any big deal.
-What I’m going to do is I’m just, I’ll come back, I’ll start a digital business and, um, we’ll invite a beach.
+What I’m going to do is I’m just, I’ll come back, I’ll start a digital business, online marketing and, um, we’ll invite a beach.
 It’ll be cool.
 So I did that and I try to all of the things like everything, every rabbit hole, you can go down.
 I did all of the things that every one of them was kind of successful.
 Like it worked, but it didn’t pay the bills.
 And so just slowly but surely I didn’t recognize it.
 I was just running out.
 It was running out until, until one day when there was nothing left.
 And I finally had to tell my, well, my, my, my wife now finally had to just look her in the eye and say, um, we don’t have a place to live at the end of the month.